Limaru-Minecraft/iciwi/README.md

 - [Entry]: Lets the player enter the network through the defined station.
 - [Exit]: Lets the player exit the network from the defined station.
 - [Member]: Only lets a player pass if they have a rail pass for the TOC that operates the sign's defined station.
 - [Validator]: Both an [Entry] and [Exit] sign at once.
-This sign DOES NOT default to not opening anything despite its name, the sign that does that requires the V flag.
+This sign defaults to not opening anything.
 - [Faregate]: Fare gate sign.
-A variant of the [Validator] sign that does nothing when clicked by default.
-Similar to the F flag.
+This sign is equivalent to a [ValidatorF] sign.
+Kept for compatibility reasons.
 - [Transfer]: Cuts a journey and starts a new one.
 Despite its name, in the code it does the opposite of what it says - it stops a transfer (explained below) from happening.
+- [ClassChange]: Changes the ticket class for card users.

 ### Syntax
 Each sign should follow the following syntax: